ni/nimble/packages/nimble-components/docs/xd-tips.md

 ![Zoom](/packages/nimble-components/docs/images/xd-zoom.png)

-3. Select a specific part by right clicking the part and choosing the layer of interest.
+3. Select a specific part by right-clicking the part and choosing the layer of interest.

 ![Parts](/packages/nimble-components/docs/images/xd-parts-menu.png)